Skip to article frontmatterSkip to article content

 Traditional Gram-Schmidt

-4. project vector 2 onto vector 1, multiply by unit vector 1, and then subtract the resulting vector from vector 1
+2. Project vector 2 onto vector 1, multiply by unit vector 1, and then subtract the resulting vector from vector 1

-6. pick the third column vector, then project to find its components along unit vector 1 AND unit vector 2, then subtract both
+3. Normalize vector 2.
+Now move to the third column vector, then project to find its components along unit vector 1 AND unit vector 2, then subtract both

-This approach becomes unstable in high-dimensions, where the number of residual subtractions performed on a given column vector gets large.
+This approach becomes unstable in high-dimensions, because at later steps we are subtracting a large number of small terms.
 As a result, the elements of the residual vector can become very small before we apply the re-normalization step, leading to numerical errors.
+This motivates the modified Gram-Schmidt algorithm, in which we perform the steps in a different order, allowing us to re-normalize after each subtraction of a pair of vectors.

-1. pick the first column vector
+1. Pick the first column vector and normalize it.

 Besides the order in which we normalize and sweep, the key difference is the step where we compute projections between previously-determined unit-vectors.
 In the modified Gram-Schmidt, the projection occurs between the latest ithi^{th} unit vector and a column vector j>ij > i where the previous i1i - 1 unit vectors have already been subtracted out.
 As a result, our dot product is less likely to be very small, because all of the i1i-1 previous shared basis vectors have already been removed by the time we compute the dot product.